-Some people are completely helpless against anti-spin players especially those players who are playing with attacking style.
-If you are also having issues in playing against an anti-spin player, you can keep on reading this guide on how to play with these types of rubber.
+Some players feel helpless when playing against anti-spin players, especially those who play with an attacking style.
+If you find that you have issues playing against an anti-spin player, read on to learn about how to play with these types of rubber.

-Generally, players who are playing anti-spin tend to just make the ball come slower to you.
-When you can do is you can just get forward on top of the ball and strike it at top of the bounce.
-This can really work most of the time.
+Generally, players who are playing anti-spin tend to make the ball come slower towards you.
+What you can do is to go forward on top of the ball and strike it at the top of the bounce.
+This really does work most of the time.

 Serve Close to the Net

-A good way to counteract anti-spin rubbers is to serve close to the net with a low and no spin balls.
-Antispin rubbers are rubbers with minimal grip, so the more spin you impart on your serves the weirder they receive will be.
-They can be quite effective in the hands of a player with a good feeling, but if you serve no-spin then you neutralize their weapon and manage to attack first
+A good way to counteract anti-spin rubbers is to serve close to the net with a low or no spin ball.
+Antispin rubbers are rubbers with minimal grip, so the more spin you impart on your serves, the more difficult it will be for your opponent.
+Remember, if you serve no-spin, you are attacking first to neutralize your opponent’s weapon.

-Which type of drills should you incorporate in practice to get better against anti-spin?
+Which type of drills should you incorporate into your practice to get better against anti-spin?

-If you have a partner that plays an antispin rubber simply serve no-spin short balls or long fast with topspin or no spin.
-If you don’t have a partner with antispin rubber then buy one and just experiment with it to see how you can attack it.
+If you have a partner that plays with an antispin rubber, simply practice by serving no-spin short balls or long fast balls with topspin or no spin.
+If you don’t have a partner with antispin rubber, just buy one and experiment with it to see how it feels.

-One thing you have to adjust is to close your paddle when looping and play more close to the table.
+A tip is to close your paddle when looping and to play more closely to the table.
 Generally, anti-spin balls come back slowly and with no spin and if you don’t attack them, your opponent will.

-After some practice, you will get the idea.
-It is rather easy to win against anti-spin players when you start to feel familiar with their play.
+You’ll get a better idea of how to do this with practice.
+It gets easier to win against anti-spin players when you become familiar with their style of play.
 They rely on their opponent’s mistake, not on their own creativity.

-Is Anti Spin Works Just Like Long Pips?
+Does Anti Spin Work Just Like Long Pips?

 Anti-spin is basically a “dead” rubber that cannot grip the ball.
-It has lost its elasticity so it cannot produce spin.
+It has lost its elasticity and cannot produce spin.

-Every incoming ball with spin when contacts the anti-spin rubber loses a high percentage of its rotation 85-95 %.
-So the ball comes back with no spin making it tricky to attack.
+Every incoming ball with spin that comes into contact with anti-spin rubber loses a high percentage of its rotation, around 85-95 %.
+The ball that comes back with no spin is tricky to attack.

-Once you learn how to attack it though it becomes rather easy to play against, that’s why there is no top professional player (except Amelie Solja) that plays with anti-spin.
+However, once you learn how to do it, it becomes easier to win against anti-spin players.
+This is why there are no professional players (except Amelie Solja) that play with anti-spin.

-Long pips can produce spin and slow down the ball, if you can master it you can add great variation from no spin to heavy underspin confusing your opponent.
+Long pips can produce spin and slow down the ball, if you can master it you can add great variation – from no spin to heavy underspin – to confuse your opponent.

-Also, anti-spin rubbers absorb spin, so they can just ‘dunk’ the ball back.
-It tends to have no spin.
-In addition, it will be slow and floaty when returning shot.
+Also, anti-spin rubbers absorb spin, so anti-spin players can just ‘dunk’ the ball back.
+The ball returned tends to have no spin.

 Try to Play Fast Game With Them

-A good way to play with these anti-spin merchants is to play a fast game.
-You can try to hit hard when playing against them.
+A good way to play against anti-spin players is to play a fast game.
 You should go for speed rather than spin.
 The goal is to force your opponent to move around.

-If you didn’t play fast enough, you may let them pull you into a pushing game, you will let them control your move and they will win the game.
+If you do not play fast enough, you might let them pull you into a pushing game; you will let them direct your movements and they will win the game.